-Laboratories using only low energy beta emitters, like H-3 (tritium) and C-14, shall conduct the survey by swabbing the work areas with cotton swabs and counting them in a liquid scintillation counter.

-Construction or repair in a laboratory that is using or has used radioactive materials should not be done until the area has been surveyed by a Radiation Safety representative.
-Call (304) 293-3413 to arrange for the survey.
+- F. Laboratories using only low energy beta emitters, like H-3 (tritium) and C-14, should conduct the survey by swabbing the work areas with damp filter papers or cotton swabs and counting them in a liquid scintillation counter. - G. Construction or repair in a laboratory that is using or has used radioactive materials should not be done until the area has been surveyed by a Radiation Safety representative.
+Call 304-293-3413 to arrange for the survey.

-9.6 PROPER USE OF EQUIPMENT
+8.6 PROPER USE OF EQUIPMENT

-The use of tongs or other long-handled devices greatly reduces hand exposure by increasing the distance between your hand and the radionuclide.
-Sources of activity greater than 10 μ Ci should be handled with tweezers or tongs and not directly.
-This does not apply to low energy beta emitters such as H-3, C-14, or S-35.

-Use pipette-filling devices.
-NEVER PIPETTE SOLUTIONS BY MOUTH.

-Equipment such as glassware used with radioactive material should be kept separate from noncontaminated items.
-It is recommended that a marked storage cabinet, sink, or other marked container or area be provided for glassware and tools used in radioactive work.

-All reusable glassware and tools should be cleaned after use.
-Contamination by trace quantities of material might seriously affect future low-level experiments, even though the personnel hazards are negligible.

-No equipment used with radioactive material shall be removed from the laboratory or repaired until the Radiation Safety Department has surveyed it for possible contamination.
-It is the responsibility of the laboratory personnel to request this survey.

-Heavy rubber gloves can be used to significantly reduce the beta dose to the hands from highenergy betas.
-Bear in mind that this will not change the gamma exposure.

-Safety glasses, regular optical glasses, or goggles offer significant protection to the eyes from high-energy beta emitters.
+- A. The use of tongs or other long-handled devices greatly reduces hand exposure by increasing the distance between your hand and the radionuclide.
+A general rule of thumb is that sources of activity greater than 10 μ Ci should be handled with tweezers or tongs and not directly.
+Of course, this does not apply to low energy beta emitters such as H-3, C-14, or S-35. - B. Use pipette filling devices.
+NEVER PIPETTE RADIOACTIVE SOLUTIONS BY MOUTH. - C. Equipment, such as glassware, that is used with radioactive material should be kept separate from non-contaminated items.
+It is recommended that a marked storage cabinet, sink, or other marked container or area be provided for glassware and tools used in radioactive work. - D. All reusable glassware and tools should be cleaned after use.
+Contamination by trace quantities of material might seriously affect future low level experiments, even though the personnel hazards are negligible. - E. No equipment used with radioactive material shall be removed from the laboratory or repaired until the Radiation Safety Department has surveyed it for possible contamination.
+It is the responsibility of the laboratory personnel to request this survey. - F. Heavy rubber gloves can be used to significantly reduce the beta dose to the hands from high energy betas.
+Of course, this won't change the gamma exposure. - G. Safety glasses, regular optical glasses, or goggles offer significant protection to the eyes from high energy beta emitters.

-9.7 TRANSPORTATION OF RADIONUCLIDES ON CAMPUS
+8.7 TRANSPORTATION OF RADIONUCLIDES ON CAMPUS

-When transporting radionuclides from one part of a building to another, it is important to both minimize the dose to yourself and others, and avoid the possibility of spills.
+A. When transporting radionuclides from one part of a building to another, it is important to both minimize the dose to yourself and others, and avoid the possibility of spills.
 Therefore, you should always use a tightly closed container on a cart.
-For high-energy beta emitters and for gamma emitters, additional shielding may be necessary.
-If the original shipping container contained a shielded container, this may be suitable; otherwise, lead pigs in a variety of sizes and shapes are available from the Radiation Safety Department and from commercial suppliers.
+For high energy beta emitters and for gamma emitters, additional shielding may be necessary.
+If the original shipping container contained a shielded container, this may be suitable; otherwise, lead pigs in a variety of sizes and shapes are available from the Radiation

+Safety Department and from commercial suppliers.